 I applied for a Regional Arts and Culture Council Grant and I should hear in June about their decision.
 I applied for support in working with my digital images, to make the image digitally robust and ready for large scale printing.
 To see some of the images, please consult the Photography link on the menu… Continue reading Movement on Digital Imaging/Photographic Art

 February 12th, I will have a large selection of abstract paintings on display.
 The show will be at Chemeketa Community College’s Gretchen Schuette Art Gallery.
 Try this link for the gallery’s website.
 The opening is on February 12th from 12:30 to 2pm.
 Deborah Trousdale, the gallery director, is calling the show a retrospective and it includes paintings… Continue reading Tinman: The Heart of Painting at Chemeketa Community College

 The National Veterans Art Museum, located in Chicago, has selected three paintings from the HMMWV Landscape Series for their permanent collection.
-I am happy to donate The Story of the Landscape, Acute Nostalgiaand Effortless Effort, to give them a permanent home, to give them some life other than gathering dust in my storage space!
-Eventually, the work… Continue reading National Veterans Art Museum Online Collection, where my paintings and biography ar featured: NVAM collection online.
+I am happy to donate The Story of the Landscape, Acute Nostalgia and Effortless Effort, to give them a permanent home, to give them some life other than gathering dust in my storage space!
+Eventually, the work… Continue reading National Veterans Art Museum